Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 Content Delivery Network (CDN) ex.
 CloudFront coordination -- quorum, leader election cron
-CRUD Create, Read, Update, Delete In SQL, the four related commands are: INSERT (for Create), SELECT (for Read), UPDATE (for Update), and DELETE (for Delete). data loss data retrieval data store -- data type -- CLOB (character large object) value can be up to 2,147,483,647 characters long.
+CRUD "Create, Read, Update, Delete" = In SQL, the four related commands are: INSERT (for Create), SELECT (for Read), UPDATE (for Update), and DELETE (for Delete). data loss data retrieval data store -- data type -- CLOB (character large object) value can be up to 2,147,483,647 characters long.
 A CLOB is used to store unicode character-based data, such as large documents in any character set. https://docs.oracle.com/javadb/10.10.1.2/ref/rrefclob.html